What are the Immigration and Asylum level 2 course and assessments?

-You can choose to take the course online or book a place on an in-person course.
+You are required to take the course online.
 The online course allows you to take the three key modules separately or together.
 Each module lasts 90 minutes.

 You can start and re-visit the online courses as often as you like within a period of 180 days from the date of purchase.